WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Lithospermum

-multiflorum (Puccoon) Montane, subalpine.
+multiflorum (Many-flowered Puccoon, Purple Gromwell, Pretty Stoneseed) Montane, subalpine.
 Woodlands,

 openings.
 Summer.
-Bright yellow tubular flowers,
+Bright yellow tubular flowers;

-narrow, slightly toothed leaves; and a clumpy growth pattern characterize
+narrow, slightly toothed leaves; and a clumpy growth pattern characterize Lithospermum multiflorum.
+Stems lean outward in all directions.

 Flowers overall are smaller, have a much shorter tube, and have a more open